 By now, we hope you are excited about different topic ideas for your own topic cluster.
 As mentioned at the start, an ideal place to start is by searching for and identifying a broad topic.

 Once you know the lay of the land and understand the quality of your competitor’s content, find the best keywords and cluster them together.
 Come up with topics focused on those keywords and start creating some amazing content.
+You can also read our blog on Pillar Page best practices.

 If you are looking to take a deep dive into this subject, a good starting point is our blog on what is a pillar page and how they boost SEO rankings.